BC Wild Salmon, how to identify the 5 different species

 Flesh profile & taste: Deep pink flesh which is typically firmer and semi-dry compared to other varieties.
 Flavour is considered to be mild and delicate.

 Best cooking methods: Unlike the other four types of salmon, chum salmon can be particularly tasty when steamed.
-All other ways of cooking apply as well, try grilling, sautéing, baking, poaching or broiling your coho!
+All other ways of cooking apply as well, try grilling, sautéing, baking, poaching or broiling your salmon!